-&lt;sup>145 In addition, any such hedging by interconnector operators may be challenging to enable in compliance with the restrictions on trading activity by interconnector operators under the rules of the third package.
+In addition, any such hedging by interconnector operators may be challenging to enable in compliance with the restrictions on trading activity by interconnector operators under the rules of the third package.
 See Directive 2009/72/EC Chapter IV.

-4.2.4 Which foreign capacity providers should be eligible?
+5.2.4 Which foreign capacity providers should be eligible?

-In principle the same eligibility rules as apply in the domestic market should apply to foreign capacity - with foreign demand response and storage eligible to compete alongside generation.
+In principle the same eligibility rules as apply in the domestic market should apply to foreign capacity - with foreign demand response and storage eligible to compete alongside generation185.

 A major question to address is whether capacity providers should be able to offer capacity into more than one capacity mechanism for the same time period.
-Limiting participation to a single mechanism might at first sight appear to be necessary.
+Limiting participation to a single mechanism might at first sight appear to be necessary, and some respondents to the public consultation - particularly generation companies - argued that capacity resources should only be allowed to participate in a single mechanism.
 This approach would however lead to system-wide over procurement if every zone in the system operates a capacity mechanism (assuming the capacity mechanisms require people to fulfil a capacity obligation at any time for eg. the winter, or for the whole year).